Dream-Bean/EndlessRunner/README.md

     Added tutorial scene.
 Edited controls and scene linking.
     Added assets, and progressed on the runner prefab - working on conditions and movement.

+Commit #4:
+    Reworking the standard platformer to a better scoped game for the time frame.
+Changed the bootleg physics to a more simplistic mechanic based game via movement and map orientation.